Bay

 The land surrounding a bay often reduces the strength of winds and blocks waves.
 Bays may have as wide a variety of shoreline characteristics as other shorelines.
 In some cases, bays have beaches, which "are usually characterized by a steep upper foreshore with a broad, flat fronting terrace".
-Bays were significant in the history of human settlement because they provided safe places for fishing.
+Bays were significant in the history of human settlement because they provided easy access to marine resources like fisheries.
 Later they were important in the development of sea trade as the safe anchorage they provide encouraged their selection as ports.